-A deferred tax asset or liability is recognised to the extent that there are other temporary differences expected to reverse in the foreseeable future.
-All deferred tax assets and liabilities have been recognised.
-Sensitivity analysis demonstrates headroom in the recoverable amount of the deferred tax asset over the taxable profits contained within the 3 year planning horizon.
-The impacts of a 20% decrease in group profitability have been assessed and do not give rise to concerns over recoverability.
+Sensitivity analysis demonstrates headroom in the recoverable amount of the deferred tax asset over the taxable profits contained within the three year planning horizon.
+The impacts of a 20% decrease in profitability have been assessed and do not give rise to concerns over recoverability.